simpsonst/posthack/README.md

 `-s 2 -t message/rfc822 -d attachment` selects the third part that is both an RFC822 message and an attachment.
 These are reset with each `--`, so new criteria can be specified for selecting within the new current message.

-If no arguments are supplied, `-s 1` is assumed (for backward compatibility).
+If no arguments are supplied, `-s 1` is assumed.

 ## Restoring 'safe' links